XhaniAgoni/RedisMQ/README.md

 Java version is greater than 1.8  <br>
 Windows download Redis 5.0 or above https://github.com/tporadowski/redis/releases <br>
-Sentinel control panel (version 1.6.2 or above is recommended)  <br>
+Sentinel control panel (version 1.6.2 or above is recommended,Version 1.8.5 is available in the jar folder)  <br>
 Nacos console (version 2.0 or above is recommended) <br>
 <h2>Start:</h2>